 - Evaluate fast food items and compare food based on nutrition, quality, packaging and price.

-- Watch Super Size Me or portions of the video to get the students thinking about fast food.
+- Watch Super Size Me (affiliate link) or portions of the video to get the students thinking about fast food.

 - Library and planning time is all you need once you explain the project to the students.
 In one class they should be able to come up with one menu item they would like to compare that is served in three restaurants that provide nutrition facts.
 Students should have enough time to figure this all out and to also print the nutrition facts in class.